 Research Papers & Work in Progress

-This paper studies how the Rwandan government implemented family planning through performance contracts and community work.
-The contracts pressured local leaders to achieve development targets, and community work on Saturdays was used to organize implementation.
-I analyze representative monthly panel data on adoptions and discontinuations of modern contraceptive methods before and after the introduction of performance contracts.
-To identify the causal relationship, I exploit rainfall as an exogenous source of variation in attendance rates at community work over time.
-The results show that after the introduction of performance contracts women adopt modern contraceptive methods in months with low rainfall on Saturdays when attendance rates at community work are presumably high.
-The opposite relationship holds for discontinuations.
-No effect is found for rainfall on other days of the week or the time before the introduction of performance contracts.
-The findings are consistent with coercion of ordinary women to implement targets.
+This paper studies how the Rwandan government implemented different indicators in health and fertility through performance contracts and community work.
+The contracts pressure local leaders to achieve development targets, and local leaders use community work on Saturdays to organize implementation.
+I analyze representative monthly panel data to study the timings of modern contraceptive use, pregnancies and acquisitions of mosquito nets before and after the introduction of performance contracts.
+To identify the causal relationship, I exploit rainfall on Saturdays as an exogenous source of variation in attendance rates at community work over time and estimate Differences-in-Differences.
+The cumulative evidence suggests coercive power being exercised through performance contracts and community work to implement government targets.

 Time Use in Hypothetical Basic Income Scenarios